carpentries/community-engagement/glossary.md

 #### Equity

-creation of opportunities for equal access to and participation in programs that are capable of closing participation gaps in our community
+creation of opportunities for access to and participation in programs that are capable of closing participation gaps in our community

 #### Etherpad